lucas-munoz1/lucas-munoz1.github.io/README.md

 After annotating approximately half of the initial dataset, I began training the NER model to identify areas for improvement.
 From this point on, the steps included:

 1. Configuring the model: Downloading an NER configuration file from the SpaCy website and converting the annotated JSON Lines data into SpaCy’s required format.
 This involved:

-  a.
-Converting texts into ‘docs’ and indexing each annotated label
+    - Converting texts into ‘docs’ and indexing each annotated label
-  b.
-Organizing all docs into a DocBin
+    - Organizing all docs into a DocBin
-  c.
-Splitting the dataset into training and test sets.
+    - Splitting the dataset into training and test sets.

     VISUAL PLACEHOLDER: DIAGRAM SHOWING CONVERSION FROM LINES TO SPACY

 2. Training the model: Using SpaCy to train the NER model on the annotated dataset, iteratively improving the model by refining annotations and retraining.

     VISUAL PLACEHOLDER: SC OF TRAINING PROCESS

 3. Evaluation metrics: Assessing the model’s performance using precision, recall, and F-score.
 The final model achieved the following metrics:

-  a.
-Precision: 0.895
+  - Precision: 0.895
-  b.
-Recall: 0.917
+  - Recall: 0.917
-  c.
-F-score: 0.906
+  - F-score: 0.906

     VISUAL PLACEHOLDER: TABLE DISPLAYING CHANGES IN PERFORMANCE OVER TIME

 #### Challenges & Solutions
 A significant challenge during the annotation process was maintaining consistency across a growing dataset.
 To address this, I: